Like Herb Caen said, a cover letter is not gauged by its length and width, but by the broadness of its vision and the height of its dreams.

 - Share your enthusiasm for working for the company/institution

 - Imply an insight into your personality

-And you need to do all of it in less than one page!
+And you need to do all of it in less than half a page!

-Hiration Pro-Tip: On an average, out of 300 applicants, 5 gets the interview.
+Hiration Pro-Tip: On average, out of 300 applicants, 5 are shortlisted for the interview.
 The right cover letter length increases your chances exponentially.

 How Long Should A Cover Letter Be?

-You shall be surprised to find that most cover letters are two pages in length.
+You shall be surprised to find that most cover letters are 2 pages in length.
 Professionally speaking, this is wrong.

 Most hiring managers do not read long cover letters.

-A very long cover letter is.
-Therefore, longer your cover letter, lesser are your chances of getting shortlisted.
+The longer your cover letter, the lesser are your chances of getting shortlisted.

 Let's look at the following cover letter sample.